oneapi-src/oneDNN/source/programming_model.rst

 ------

 Stream is the logical abstraction for execution units.
 It is created on top of oneDNN Graph engine and typically contains an opencl queue.
-Each oneDNN Graph engine may have multiple streams.
+One oneDNN Graph engine may have multiple streams.
 The compiled partition is submitted to stream for execution.